 Put a signed, verifiable verdict on every action your agent takes, at the action boundary, with no code change. @fidacy/mcp is a Model Context Protocol server any MCP-native host loads over stdio, so OpenClaw, Hermes, the Claude Code agent, and anything else that speaks MCP can call it.
 The verdict is the same neutral, EdDSA-signed seal anyone can check against the public JWKS.
-No trust in us required.

 Add one server to your MCP host config.
 It speaks MCP over stdio.
 The only thing you need to start issuing verdicts is an engine key: